marioja/test-stack-env/readme.md

 # Purpose of this repository

-This branch is to illustrate the use the of the EIAB_APP and EIAB_ENV variables for selecting the environment files.
+This branch is to the problem with support of .env file in portainer

-The .env is ignore by portainer even when selecting the relative path option.

-See the wiki page at [EIAB environment variables](https://gitlab.mfj.local/mario/config/-/wikis/home/EIAB_ENV-variable)
+If I deploy a portainer stack from a git repository that contains a .env file, the environment variables will not be available in the environment when building the stack

+If I checkout the branch and then type:

+`docker compose up`

+Then the output will contain